In collaboration with three other designers, I led the interaction and visual design of Cascade and created the high-fidelity prototype.

-Cascade, a waterfall wayfinding app, allows users to access hike information, save hike details for offline use, and share real-time updates to their safety contacts.
+Cascade, a waterfall wayfinding app, allows people to access hike information, save hike details for offline use, and share real-time updates to their safety contacts.

 For this project, the topic was on travel or exploration within California.
-Despite this constraint, we decided to go beyond the typical exploration of a location (i.e. sight-seeing or foods) and instead focus on the “hidden gems” of a place.
+Despite this constraint, we decided to go beyond the typical exploration of a location (e.g. sight-seeing or foods) and instead focus on the “hidden gems” of a place.
 Our focus was the outdoors and during our secondary research, we discovered that California has approximately 244 waterfalls.
-Although, all the teams members grew up in California, this statistic was surprising to us, so we decided to narrow in on this opportunity space.
+Although, all the teams members grew up in California, this statistic was surprising to us, so we decided to explore this opportunity space further.

 We created Cascade, a waterfall wayfinding app, that gives you hike information (both online and offline), and the ability to share hike updates to your safety contacts.

 On the homepage, you can toggle between a list view and a map view of nearby waterfalls.

 On the details page, you can view route information, get hike recommendations, and learn about hike features.

 In the profile section, you can access your lifeline where you can share hike details with your family or friends.
 You can also add safety contacts, edit planned hikes, and access your offline resources.

 Your safety contact will get a notification when you've started a hike and another notification when you've reached your destination.
 Safety contacts can also view your hike progress and see personal notes.

 During our competitive analysis, we realized that a majority of hiking apps offered minimal information on waterfalls.
 Waterfalls tended to be an optional feature of apps' filter preferences.